frankchen07/writing/posts/beauty is a muscle.md

 ![](christian-dior.png)

 5. We saw the same Belgian malinois at the Raspail famer's market every Thursday and Saturday, trapped in an infinite circle of hedge grass, it's owner somewhere off selling cheese and charcuterie, earning the euros to keep him lookin' adorable.
 Leash-free but restricted to a donut 🍩.
 A permanent fixture, and super adorable.
-I didn’t use to be a dog person, but now that I am a proud owner of one, I’ve got the eyes 🤩 for other handsome pups.
+I didn't use to be a dog person, but now that I am a proud owner of one, I've got the eyes 🤩 for other handsome pups.

 <iframe width="674" height="1198" src="https://www.youtube.com/embed/3zlvobb3TRI" title="circular belgian malinois" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 I could go on.
 This is the obvious type of beauty that one can capture in pictures, design, architecture, or people.
 And because it's so common, you can practice noticing it frequently to figure out what you like and don't like.
 In doing so, you'll strengthen your ability to observe and appreciate, which are the primary skills for intrinsic beauty.
-It’s more or less an active practice in understanding yourself.
+It's more or less an active practice in understanding yourself.

 ### intrinsic beauty